 Sample Natural Resource Policy and Management Courses

-- IPOL 8664 Conservation Project Design & Evaluation
+- IEPG 8664 Conservation Project Design & Evaluation

 Explore Careers Involving Natural Resource Policy and Management

 Our graduates are working in Brazil, China, Germany, Laos, Peru, the United States, and other locations around the world.
-Learn about the Natural Resource Policy and Management positions held by our alumni.
+Learn about the Natural Resource Policy and Management positions held by our alumni and the internship opportunities within this field of study.
 Visit the organizations' websites to learn about internship and job opportunities.

 As the importance of biodiversity protection becomes more widely recognized, the demand for Natural Resource Policy and Management graduates is increasing.
 The multi-faceted, professional skills developed in this track prepare our students for leadership positions in this fast-growing field.